ZJU-FAST-Lab/kino_sampling_with_regional_opti/README.md

-# kRRT* with Bidirectional Search and Regional Optimization
+# kRRT* with Fast Regional Optimization and Post Refining

 ##  About
 Planning global kinodynamic trajectories for multirotor flight.